Swim, Fish, Hike and more... so many ways to have fun on your Wyoming holiday

 We missed driving the Moose-Wilson road (Highway 390) which is too bad because this windy, scenic road is known as a great place to see wildlife.
 It will also take you to Phelps Lake, which is known for good hiking and swimming, as well as Murie Ranch and homestead cabin, a national historic monument.
 There is lots to explore here if you have the time.

 I was disappointed we did not see moose or bears on our trip.
 Then again, we did not hang out patiently at any of the likely lookout spots.
 You have to be prepared to park yourself with binoculars, apparently, not just drive around.
 That said, we saw deer and bison, and a pika, which lives at high elevations and resembles a guinea pig.
-We also saw some pronghorn sheep, from a distance.
+We also saw some pronghorn sheep.

 Willow Flats overlook near Jackson lake lodge is supposed to be a great place to watch for wildlife.
 The road to Jackson Lake Lodge looked closed when we visited, so you could inquire whether there is another access point to Willow Flats.